rois-codh/kmnist/README.md

 |PreActResNet-18 + Manifold Mixup |99.54% | **98.83%** | **97.33%** |

 For MNIST and KMNIST we use a standard accuracy metric, while Kuzushiji-49 is evaluated using balanced accuracy (so that all classes have equal weight).

+## License

+Both the dataset itself and the contents of this repo are licensed under a permissive [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, except where specified within some benchmark scripts.